MRAlirad/chainlink-fundamentals/README.md

 #### Understanding Pointers and Data Location

+When working with complex data types like arrays and structs in Solidity, it's important to understand the concept of pointers and how data is stored and referenced.

+##### What are Pointers?

-A **pointer** is a variable that stores the memory address/location for another piece of data rather than the data itself.
+A **pointer** is a variable that **stores the memory address/location for another piece of data rather than the data itself**.
 Think of it as a signpost pointing to where the actual data lives rather than directly containing it.

 In Solidity, reference types (arrays, structs, strings, and mappings) are stored as pointers.
 When you pass these types around, Solidity doesn't copy all the data; it just references where the data is stored.

-This differs from value types (like uint, int, and bool), which directly store their data and create copies when assigned to new variables.
+This differs from value types (like `uint`, `int`, and `bool`), which directly store their data and create copies when assigned to new variables.

+##### Pointer Example

 To explain, the concept of a pointer, here is a pseudocode example: